IPVS-AS/pusion/README.md

 and also tolerates different forms of classification outputs.
 These include the multiclass and multilabel classification, as well as crisp and continuous class assignments.

-The framework is originally designed for combining fault detection and diagnosis methods, but it’s application is not limited to this area.
+The framework is originally designed for combining fault detection and diagnosis methods, but its application is not limited to this area.

 ## Full Documentation
-The full documentation is available on [GitLab Pages](https://adob.gitlab.io/decision-fusion-framework).
+The full HTML documentation is available on [GitLab Pages](https://adob.gitlab.io/decision-fusion-framework) or in project's `html_docs` folder (accessible by a web browser when cloned).